Menu

 Log in

-The WCAPT Student/Emerging Professional Scholarship Fund provides financial support to current students or recent graduates in historic preservation or related fields in architecture, engineering, materials science, etc. to help with expenses such as professional development/training, attendance at annual Association for Preservation Technology International (APTI) meeting, or other WCAPT or APTI sponsored events.
-WCAPT will award two scholarships each year (one student applicant and one emerging professional applicant) pending availability of funding and number of applicants.
+Through the WCAPT Student/Emerging Professional Scholarship Fund, we provide financial support to current students and recent graduates in historic preservation or related fields in architecture, engineering, conservation, materials science, documentation, etc. to specifically help with expenses towards attending the Association for Preservation Technology International (APTI) annual conference, or other WCAPT or APTI sponsored events.
+WCAPT awards two scholarships each year (one for a student applicant and one for an emerging professional applicant) pending availability of funding and number of applicants.

-Scholarship award recipients shall provide a summary narrative of the event including date, location, and the event experience within one month of event attendance that the scholarship was used towards.
-The event summary will be posted on the WCAPT website Scholarship page.
+Scholarship award recipients are expected to provide a summary narrative of the event they attended to which the scholarship was applied within one month of attendance.
+The approximately one-page narrative should include the date, location, the personal event experience, and how the event impacted them within the profession.
+The narrative will be posted on the WCAPT website Scholarship Awards page.

-• College students enrolled full-time in a program studying historic preservation or related fields in architecture, engineering, materials science, etc. in California, Arizona, or Nevada.
+New professionals at the time of scholarship application, in historic preservation or related technical fields in architecture, engineering, conservation, materials science, documentation, etc. with up to four years of professional experience in California, Arizona, or Nevada.

-• Applicants must be current WCAPT members or are willing to become members of the organization (Note: Student membership is free).
+Applicants must be current WCAPT members at the time of application (Note: Student membership is free).

-• Past recipients cannot be awarded for two consecutive years.
+Past recipients cannot be awarded for two consecutive years in either category.

 Applications

-• Applicant’s name, address, email address, phone number.
+• Applicant’s name, address, email address, and phone number.

-• Outline of applicant's interest in historic preservation and potential involvement in WCAPT.
+• Personal narrative, approximately 400 words, outlining the applicant's interest in the field of historic preservation, future goals in this field, and potential involvement in WCAPT.

 Selection